 - Android TV x86 ISO file (Link 1 – Link 2)

-Take your time, and gathered all the materials once the materials are ready.
+Take your time, and gather all the materials once the materials are ready.
 Then we will move to the next section.

 Finally, we are gonna explain the entire process of installing the Android TV OS on your PC.
 In general, there are a bunch of ways you can achieve the process.
 But, in this post particularly, we were gonna explain the old-fashioned style of installing the Android TV OS.